cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Opens the door for a lady to get in, they are handing over trucks to their owners.

-- 3 trucks so far delivered
+- 3 trucks so far delivered 2:44pm central time.

 -